nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 Gamba and Dell'Acqua [37] showed that multi-sensor fusion techniques significantly improve the accuracy of urban area delineation and structural characterization.
 Li et al. [38] addressed the challenge of identifying urban centers from satellite imagery, developing automated methods that align with our approach to gradient analysis.
 Similarly, Taubenböck et al. [39] proposed methods for classifying urban spatial patterns from remote sensing data that directly inform public transport planning.

-Our work builds upon these foundations by integrating density gradient analysis with multi-modal satellite data processing specifically for public transport efficiency assessment.
-By quantifying the relationship between urban morphology and transport network requirements through our proposed metrics, we provide a novel computational framework that bridges urban remote sensing and transport planning disciplines.
+Our work builds upon these foundations by integrating density gradient analysis with multi-modal satellite data processing, among other things, for public transport analyses.
+By quantifying the relationship between urban morphology and transport network requirements through our proposed metrics, we provide a novel computational tool that bridges urban remote sensing and transport planning disciplines.

 ## 3. Methodology

 ### 3.1 Data Sources and Preprocessing
 Our approach utilizes optical satellite imagery and Synthetic Aperture Radar (SAR) imagery from the Copernicus Data Space [1-3].
 The multi-modal nature of our dataset leverages the complementary strengths of both data types: optical imagery provides visual features and textural information, while SAR offers penetration capability and illumination-independent measurements of urban structures [34, 35].

 For our analysis pipeline, we use:
 - Optical Sentinel-2 satellite true color images (RGB format)
 - SAR Sentinel-1 backscatter intensity images (Interferometric Wide Swath, VV-polarisation)

 Preprocessing includes:
 - Image registration to ensure spatial alignment between optical and SAR data
 - Standardization to a uniform pixel resolution
 - Normalization of intensity values to comparable ranges
 - Edge preservation to maintain critical urban boundaries during processing

 ### 3.2 Urban Structure Analysis Pipeline
 Our methodology follows a systematic workflow as illustrated in Figure 1.
 The process consists of several key sequential steps:

 ![Urban Density Gradient Analysis Methodology Pipeline](figure_1.svg)

-**Figure 1: Urban Density Gradient Analysis Methodology Pipeline**
+*Figure 1: Urban Density Gradient Analysis Methodology Pipeline.
+Flow diagram showing the processing sequence from Sentinel-1/2 imagery through multi-modal fusion, segmentation, and parallel analysis of urban centers and density gradients, yielding classification metrics α and LD for characterizing urban morphology*

-1. **Edge detection and density mapping from optical imagery**:
-   We apply Sobel operators to identify structural boundaries in optical images.
+A. **Edge detection and density mapping from optical imagery**: We apply Sobel operators to identify structural boundaries in optical images.
 These edge maps provide critical information about the spatial organization of urban features.
 Edge density is then calculated using Gaussian blurring to create a continuous density field that highlights areas with concentrated structural elements.

-2. **SAR imagery processing for building structure identification**:
-   SAR backscatter data is particularly sensitive to building structures due to corner reflections and multiple bounces from vertical surfaces [35, 37].
+B. **SAR imagery processing for building structure identification**: SAR backscatter data is particularly sensitive to building structures due to corner reflections and multiple bounces from vertical surfaces [35, 37].
 We normalize the SAR data for integration with optical-derived features to ensure comparable intensity scales.

-3. **Multi-modal data fusion of optical and SAR data**:
-   We combine the edge density information from optical imagery with the structural information from SAR data to create a comprehensive urban density map.
+C. **Multi-modal data fusion of optical and SAR data**: We combine the edge density information from optical imagery with the structural information from SAR data to create a comprehensive urban density map.
 To remove noise while preserving important structural edges, we apply Non-Local Means denoising, which is particularly effective at maintaining sharp transitions in urban boundaries.

-4. **Urban area segmentation**:
-   Using density thresholds derived from histogram decomposition of our combined image, we segment the urban landscape into three primary categories.
+D. **Urban area segmentation**: Using density thresholds derived from histogram decomposition of our combined image, we segment the urban landscape into three primary categories.
 The segmentation is performed using Gaussian mixture model decomposition of the combined image histogram to automatically determine optimal thresholds:

 $$
 S(x,y) =